FOGProject/fogproject-aws-devops/README.md

 All Terraform submitted should have passed a tflint test: https://github.com/terraform-linters/tflint

-tflint should not find any warnings or errors for newly submitted Terraform code.
+tflint should not give any warnings or errors for newly submitted Terraform code.

+The standards in this readme should be adhered to, and best practices used where the readme defines none.

 Pull requests should be submitted to the `main` branch for consideration.
 After code review is completed, tflint validation completed, terraform plan validation completed, and a successful apply is performed using your branch, and possibly after other considerations are met, the pull request is merged.
 All code submissions must accept this repository's LICENSE file.